 If you’re hoping to take on a major home improvement project or build your own home, achieving planning permission is one of the first major boxes to tick, or perhaps hurdle/obstacle/battle to overcome.
 Unlike Building Regulations, planning decisions are based both on national guidance (currently provided in the form of the National Planning Policy Framework and accompanying technical guidance) and local planning policies set out by each local planning authority.
 As there is scope for inconsistency among local planning authorities, it’s wise to take a pragmatic approach if you are to achieve planning for the home you want.

 Of course, there are also exceptions where planning permission is not required.
-For homeowners hoping to extend, convert a loft space, add an outbuilding or improve their homes, for instance, work may fall under Permitted Development (PD), meaning a formal planning application is not needed.
-PD may also allow for the conversion of an agricultural building or former office building into a dwelling.
-If such works to an existing home do not fall under PD, then you’ll need to apply for householder planning consent.
+For homeowners hoping to extend, convert a loft space, add an outbuilding or improve their homes, for instance, work may fall under Permitted Development, meaning a formal planning application is not needed.
+Permitted Development may also allow for the conversion of an agricultural building or former office building into a dwelling.
+If such works to an existing home do not fall under Permitted Development, then you’ll need to apply for householder planning consent.

 Outline Planning Permission vs. Full Planning Permission